FedeDP/ncursesFM/README.md

 **optional:**
 * xdg-utils (if compiled with libx11 support)
 * a message bus (dbus/kdbus) plus: logind (for inhibition support), udisks2 (for mount support), packagekit (for packages installation support).

+## Known bugs
+Currently there are no known bugs

 ## Install instructions: